 A rare native black poplar tree - Populus Nigra Betulifolia Clone 28 - also known as the 'Manchester' Poplar was reported at TN2 (See Appendix Twelve) on the boundary between Ryebank Fields and the Longford Park Conservation area (See Appendix Two: Image 13).
-The tree was confirmed as a native black poplar through a DNA test in April 2021.
+The tree was confirmed as a native black poplar through a DNA test in April 2021 and registered in the Woodland Trust Ancient Tree Inventory.

-In April 2021 a survey conducted by Greater Manchester Ecological Unit (GMEU) confirmed that the hedgerow at TN3 (See Appendix Twelve and

-Appendix Two: Photos 29 to 31) meets ecological and regulatory thresholds under the Hedgerows Regulations 1997 for designation as an Important Hedgerow.
+In April 2021 a survey conducted by Greater Manchester Ecological Unit (GMEU) confirmed that the hedgerow at TN3 (See Appendix Twelve and Appendix Two: Photos 29 to 31) meets ecological and regulatory thresholds under the Hedgerows Regulations 1997 for designation as an Important Hedgerow.